Public health stakeholder registration

 In the NICE public health guidance development process, stakeholders are:

-- National patient, carer or voluntary organisations, or charities, that directly or indirectly represent the public health or disease prevention interests of people covered by the guidance in England
+- National patient, service user, carer or voluntary organisations, or charities, that directly or indirectly represent the public health or disease prevention interests of people covered by the guidance in England

 - National organisations representing public health, health and social care and other professionals who provide activities and services covered by the guidance in England